The New Breed Of Kopitiam

 You’ll definitely be spoilt for choice, and this is one way to eat in style without breaking the bank.

 FIVE Square is also pretty high-tech for a food court, as Keiji found out when he paid a visit:

 - Cinqo Tapa – Feel like you’re relaxing somewhere in Europe without having to get on a plane.
 Pizza, paella and beef carpaccio are just some of the things you can indulge in from this stall.

-- Omnivore - For the meat lovers who feel morally obliged to eat greens as well, this stall makes eating a balanced meal less of a chore and more of a joy.
+- The Grill Knife – For the meat lovers who feel morally obliged to eat greens as well, this stall makes eating a balanced meal less of a chore and more of a joy.

 Address: Great Eastern Centre, 1 Pickering St, #01-03, Singapore 048659

 Opening Hours: 10 am – 12 am, closed on Sundays.

 7. Essen @ The Pinnacle – atas food court tucked in an upscale neighborhood

 Everyone knows about The Pinnacle @ Duxton, the fanciest HDB estate in Singapore, and their beautiful sky gardens, but did you know that they’ve got a food court that specialises entirely in Western food?

 You can get hearty French fare at affordable prices at Garcons, with their 12-hour Belly of Pork ($17.90) and Classic Foie Gras ($17.90), as well as other restaurant-quality dishes from a variety of other stalls.
 Pizzas from La Stalla and Thai cuisine from Kin Khao are just some of the things this food court has in store for you.